wlamason/discord-music/README.md

 ## Hosting

+### Manually

 This repo can be run on any server/computer with Docker installed.
-I have succesfully run an instance of the music bot on a $6 digital ocean debian droplet for more than 1 year now.
+I have succesfully run an instance of the music bot on a $6 digital ocean debian droplet for more than 2 years now.

 To quickly install Docker you can run:
 ```sh